Teh-Lemon/Dont-Push-Game/README.md

 Dont-Push-Game
 ==============

--2D Game made with Unity 4.5.
+2D Game made with Unity 4.5.

--Don't let the junk food push you to the bottom!
+- Don't let the junk food push you to the bottom!
--Eat apples to gain temporary invulnerability.
+- Eat apples to gain temporary invulnerability.
--How long can you last?
+- How long can you last?

 Download is in _Builds/DontPushGame.zip.
--Extract and open the html file in your browser to play.
+- Extract and open the html file in your browser to play.
 Requires the Unity Web Player plugin to be installed.

 WASD or Arrow Keys to move.
 Space to eat apples.